hark130/Tong_Its/README.md

 * Research the C++ proper way of converting an int to a string in print_a_meld()
 * Refactor show_all_*() to stop using currMeldNum.
 We're using class member vectors now.
 * As a shortcut, could I just take the shared_pointer from playersMelds and move it to playersExposedMelds in T_I_P::expose_a_meld()?!?!
+* Vector of player objects instead of hard-coded player1, 2, and 3.
+Then, you can iterate through the vector instead of copy/paste player actions (see: game_state() printing exposed melds, is_game_over() checking for Tongits and Draw)

 ## Bugs